Play Anywhere

 Overview

-Over the course of the project, I was responsible for user research and usability testing to building dynamic design systems, marketing and branding.
+Over the course of the project, I was responsible for user research and the first usability testing , building dynamic design systems, marketing and branding.
 The product has now been live for almost five years, running successfully across multiple platforms worldwide.

 My Role: